 Back to top

-Women's Health in the Workplace Network
+Women’s Health at Work Network

-Anyone active in this area, with a life course and intersectional approach, are welcome to join e.g. practitioners, researchers, policy makers, national bodies and charities.
-The Network aims to start in Autumn 2024 to lead the way to reduce gender disparities in workplace health with evidenced-based workplace health knowledge through an intersectional lens.
+SOM with partners wish to build better women’s health in the workplace through a Women’s Health at Work Network.
+Anyone active in this area, with a life course and intersectional approach, is welcome to join e.g. practitioners, researchers, policy makers, national bodies and charities.
+The Network started in Autumn 2024 and aims to lead the way to reduce gender disparities in workplace health with evidenced-based workplace health knowledge through an intersectional lens.
+Intended outcomes include:

 Sharing best practice and knowledge as to: